dfki-ric-underactuated-lab/torque_limited_simple_pendulum/paper/paper.md

 Underactuated robots are systems for which it is not possible to dictate arbitrary accelerations to all joints.
 Hence, a controller cannot be used to override the system dynamics and force the system on a desired trajectory as it often is done in classical control techniques.
 A torque-limited pendulum is arguably the simplest underactuated robotic system and thus is a suitable system to study, test and benchmark different controllers.

-This repository describes the hardware (CAD, Bill Of Materials (BOM) etc.) required to build a physical pendulum system and provides the software (URDF models, simulation and controller) to control it.
+This repository describes the hardware (Computer-aided design (CAD) models, Bill Of Materials (BOM), etc.) required to build a physical pendulum system and provides the software (Unified Robot Description Format (URDF) models, simulation and controller) to control it.
 It provides a setup for studying established and novel control methods on a simple torque-limited pendulum, and targets students and beginners of robotic control.

 # Statement of need